linkorb/activity-tracker/README.md

     at('sender', 'xmlhttp')
     at('serverUri', 'http://localhost/myWebserver')

-    // time interval to report to the server, in ms. default 5000 at('reportInterval', 6000)
+    // time interval to report to the server, in ms. Optional, default 5000 at('reportInterval', 6000)

-    // custom/meta variables
+    // custom/meta variables.
+Optional
     at('meta', 'meRock')
     at('meta', 'contentId', 6)
     at('meta', 'userGroup', 'Cool people')